 "[A]n agency that would take private property for an alleged public purpose, must, as a prelude to determining that there exists the necessary requisites for taking under Code of Civil Procedure section 1240.030, conduct a fair hearing and make its determination on the basis of evidence presented in a judicious and nonarbitrary fashion."
 (Redevelopment Agency v.
 Norm's Slauson (1985) 173 Cal.App.3d 1121, 1129.)
 In this instance, a hearing meeting these criteria is impossible because DWR, on whose behalf the Commission is acting, has already "irrevocably committed itself to take the property in question, regardless of any evidence that might be presented at that hearing."
 (Id. at 1127.)
-Contract No. C51627 for Salmonid Habitat Restoration and Fish Passage - Big Notch, Fremont Wier - Yolo Bypass has been awarded, executed, and at least one payment has been made pursuant thereto, on or about September 27, 2022 in the amount of \$94,050.
-This follows significant investments made in site preparation.
+Contract No. C51627 for Salmonid Habitat Restoration and Fish Passage - Big Notch, Fremont Wier - Yolo Bypass has been awarded, executed, and at least payments made pursuant thereto amount to no less than \$2,981,097.08, as of February 12, 2023, according to DWR's most current Contractor Payment Report.
+Construction of the Big Project was reported in the 2022 State Water Project Annual Review to be expected to be completed only eight months from now, in November 2023.
+Condemnation actions have been filed since last fall to take other property interests for the Project.
 The Project is already being constructed.
-DWR is not only heavily invested, but it contractually obligated to acquire right-ofway and deliver possession to its contractor on a specified schedule, including the Subject Property.
-Therefore, the hearing on the RON is certain to be "affected not by just a gross abuse of discretion but by the prior elimination of any discretion whatsoever."
+DWR is not only heavily invested, but contractually obligated to acquire right-of-way and deliver possession to its contractor on a specified schedule, including the Subject Property.
+Therefore, the hearing on the RON is certain to be

+"affected not by just a gross abuse of discretion but by the prior elimination of any discretion whatsoever."
 (Id.)
 This will "nullify" and "deprive the resolution of any conclusive effect" as to the findings the Commission is statutorily required to make before adopting a resolution of necessity under the Eminent Domain Law.
 (Id.)